What is your response to the Coronavirus pandemic?

 What are your hours of operation?

 I’m having trouble registering on your website.
 Who can I contact for assistance?

 Do you offer any type of payment plan or scholarships?

-Unfortunately, financial assistance is usually from federal funds and reserved for credit-based and degree-based programs and therefore is NOT applicable for Continuing Education classes and programs.
+Unfortunately, financial assistance is usually sourced from federal funds and reserved for credit-based and degree-based programs and therefore is NOT applicable for Continuing Education classes and programs.
 We also aren't able to offer any type of payment plan, though we do take most credit cards.
 If you are eligible for unemployment benefits, please contact your local office to determine your eligibility.

 If you work for Seattle Colleges, please see Professional Development Funds for Seattle Colleges Employees.